Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: Introduction

-\paragraph{Related Work.} The static version of SSSP can be easily solved in $\tilde O(m)$ time using, e.g., Dijkstra's algorithm.
+\paragraph{Related Work} The static version of SSSP can be easily solved in $ \tilde O (m)$ time using, e.g., Dijkstra's algorithm.
 Moreover, due to the deep result of Thorup~\cite{ThorupJACM99}, it can even be solved in linear ($O(m)$) time in undirected graphs with positive integer edge weights.
-This implies that in our setting we can naively solve decremental SSSP in $O(m^2)$ time by running the static algorithm after every deletion.
-The first non-trivial decremental algorithm is due to Even and Shiloach \cite{EvenS81} from 1981 and takes $O(mn)$ time in unweighted undirected graphs.
+This implies that in our setting we can naively solve decremental SSSP in $O(m^2)$ total update time by running the static algorithm after every deletion.
+The first non-trivial decremental algorithm is due to Even and Shiloach~\cite{EvenS81} from 1981 and takes $O(mn)$ total update time in unweighted undirected graphs.
 This algorithm will be referred to as {\em ES-tree} throughout this paper.
-It has many applications such as for decremental strongly-connected components~\cite{Roditty13} and multicommodity flow problems~\cite{Madry10}; yet, the ES-tree has resisted many attempts of improving it for decades.
-Roditty and Zwick \cite{RodittyZ11} explained this phenomenon by providing evidence that the ES-tree is optimal for maintaining exact distances even on {\em unweighted undirected} graphs, unless there is a major breakthrough for Boolean matrix multiplication and many other long-standing problems \cite{WilliamsW10}.
-After the preliminary version of this work appeared, Henzinger et al.~\cite{HenzingerKNS15} showed that $ O(mn) $ is essentially the best possible total update time for maintaining exact distances under the assumption that there is no ``truly subcubic'' algorithm for a problem called online Boolean matrix-vector multiplication.
-It is thus natural to shift the focus to {\em approximation algorithms}.
+It has many applications such as for decremental strongly connected components~\cite{Roditty13} and multicommodity flow problems~\cite{Madry10}; yet, the ES-tree has resisted many attempts of improving it for decades.
+Roditty and Zwick~\cite{RodittyZ11} explained this phenomenon by providing evidence that the ES-tree is optimal for maintaining exact distances even on {\em unweighted undirected} graphs, unless there is a major breakthrough for Boolean matrix multiplication and many other long-standing problems \cite{WilliamsW10}.
+After the preliminary version of our work appeared, Henzinger et al.~\cite{HenzingerKNS15} showed that, up to subpolynomial factors, $ O(mn) $ is essentially the best possible total update time for maintaining exact distances under the assumption that there is no ``truly subcubic'' algorithm for a problem called online Boolean matrix-vector multiplication.
+Under the same assumption, they also showed that there is no fully dynamic $\alpha$-approximate SSSP algorithm such that $ \alpha < 2 $ with amortized time $ O (m^{\gamma - \delta}) $ \emph{per update} and query time $ O (m^{1 - \gamma - \delta}) $ for any $ \gamma \in (0, 1) $ and $ \delta > 0 $.\footnote{This conditional lower bound then holds for graphs with $ m \leq \min(n^{1/\gamma}, n^{1/(1 - \gamma)}) $ many edges.} In incremental and decremental algorithms, respectively, the same type of trade-off holds between the \emph{worst-case} update time and the query time.
+It is thus natural to shift the focus to {\em amortized decremental approximation algorithms}; the amortization is usually done implicitly by only considering the \emph{total} update time over a sequence of up to $ m $ deletions.